Why Do Babies Sit Up During Sleep Time?

-Quite simply, because they can!
+Sitting is a brand-new skill for your baby, and your baby is practicing their brand-new move!
 As babies learn new skills, their bodies instinctively need to practice their moves.
 When given plenty of space and a place to roam (like their crib at night!) babies can’t help but move around as nature intended.

-Is It Even OK For My Baby?
+Is It OK For Babies To Sit Up Sleeping?

 Sitting up at night can become a problem if your child is stuck, or at risk of falling over and becoming hurt.
 There are times when you may need to help your baby lie down.

-Daytime Practice: Sitting Up And Lying Down
+Daytime Practice: Sitting Up and Lying Down

-This is a big reason why I am not a fan of Bumbo seats, bouncy seats, jumpers, swings and strollers for daytime sitting.
-These items are confining, and in the end, may inhibit a child’s ability to get comfortable in his body.
+This is a big reason why I am not a fan of bouncy seats, jumpers, swings, and strollers for daytime sitting.
+These items are confining, and in the end, may inhibit a child’s ability to get comfortable in their body.

 What If Baby Falls Asleep Sitting Up?

-In my experience, either choice is as good as the other, and I understand that both choices can be scary for any parent.
+In my experience, either choice is as good as the other.
+I understand that both choices can be scary for any parent.
 No one wants their baby to wake and startle from falling over after sitting up.
 No one wants to risk waking their baby who’s fallen asleep in a sitting position.